 Goal 1.
 To improve the classifications for geologic and biologically-based habitat maps.

 Obtaining visual imagery of the seafloor is important for accurately interpreting (i.e. ground-truth) the geological features generated from remote sensing data.
 A visual ROV survey is also needed to identify structure forming invertebrates and distinct species groups associated with the seafloor.
 Distinct benthic fish and invertebrate species are known to be associated with particular depths and geo-habitats.
-We propose a stratified ROV survey design that identifies species at two major depth classes; Shallow being 500 to 700 meters and a Deep component at 900 to 1100m.
+We propose a stratified ROV survey design that identifies species at two major depth classes; Shallow being 500 to 800 meters and a Deep component at 800 to 1100m.
 This ‘shallow and deep’ paired design will be repeated at up to five distinct known geologic surficial habitats including pock mark structures, channels, telecommunication cables, unconsolidated muds, low-relief hard bottom, and high-relief rock features.
 Species groupings, abundances, and possibly size classes can then be compared while factoring depth and geology.
 Other depths and transition areas identified from the sensor data will be acquired when transiting among the focus habitat and depth sites.
 This design ensures adequate visual sampling to ground-truth sensor data and maps of the surficial geology, invertebrate forming habitats, and distinct benthic species groupings.
 The additional stratified design ensures that depth and feature type can be factored and correlated with species presence and abundance.
 Understanding how species compositions change with the depth and key features, such as the presence of cables or rock, will enable preliminary predictions of changes associated with proposed development in this region.

+ROV exploration and ground truth sampling will be conducted using two different ROVs.
+A cruise or cruise(s) utilizing the Doc Ricketts is being proposed within Charlie Paull’s internal MBARI project for 2019 in this area.
+The concept is that the data on for this effort will be jointly used to satisfy both goals.
+The Doc Ricketts dives will focus in the 800-1100 m range, where the miniROV is capable but less efficient.

 We propose one cruise aboard a commercial vessel utilizing MBARI’s miniROV at depths ranging from 500 to 1100 m during the first half of 2019.
-A second cruise utilizing the Doc Ricketts is proposed for the summer/fall of 2019 to supplement deeper observations in the 900-1100 m range, where the miniROV is capable but less stable.
 The ROV will capture still imagery and high-definition video.
 Taxonomic experts at MBARI will than identify, count and size species found at these habitats onboard and later onshore.
-The first cruise will have approximately ten 12-hour ROV days (daytime operations) to focus on ten sites within 500 to 1100 m areas with pre-identified surficial geologic features repeated at a shallow and deeper depths at a similar latitude.
+The cruise utilizing the MBARI’s miniROV to focus on approximately ten 12-hour ROV days (daytime operations) to focus on ten sites within 500 to 1100 m areas with pre-identified surficial geologic features repeated at a shallow and deeper depths at a similar latitude.
 This breaks down to one site per 12hr day.
 There will be multiple transects planned within a site.
 We anticipate fewer hours are needed at some sites and that time will be used to collect imagery where the sensor data show a likely transition between two surficial geologies.
-This design and estimate is based on 3500 m of linear bottom coverage per 12 hours at 500 m depth, and 3000 m per 12 hours for 1000 ft and needs verification from MBARI staff with experience aboard the mini-ROV.
+This design and estimate is based on 3500 m of linear bottom coverage per 12 hours at 500 m depth, and 3000 m per 12 hours for 1000 m depth and needs verification from MBARI staff with experience aboard the mini-ROV.
 Final design is dependent on confirming the operation specifications and linear distance of the ROVs from MBARI staff, with final survey regions to be defined following preliminary processing of geophysical data collected in 2018.
 The final design will be agreed upon by all partners and all roles must be clearly established two months before the cruise date.